2011 Capital One Bowl: Game summary

 Alabama scored touchdowns on their first four offensive possessions.
 Mark Ingram II scored first on a one-yard touchdown run to cap a 13-play, 79-yard drive on Alabama's first possession.
 After a Robert Lester interception of a Kirk Cousins pass on the Spartans' opening drive, the Tide scored on the ensuing possession on an eight-yard Trent Richardson touchdown run early in the second quarter.
 Alabama extended their lead to 28–0 at the half following touchdown runs of six and 35 yards by Ingram and Julio Jones.

 After holding Michigan State to a three-and-out to open the third quarter, Alabama scored its fifth touchdown in six offensive possessions after Marquis Maze scored on a 37-yard reception from Greg McElroy.
 Up by 35 points late in the third, the Tide pulled many of their starters that resulted in many players seeing action from deep in the depth chart.
 Third-string back Eddie Lacy extended the lead to 49–0 with touchdown runs of twelve yards in the third and 62 yards in the fourth quarter.
 The Spartans scored their only points late in the fourth on a 49-yard Bennie Fowler touchdown reception from Keith Nichol to bring the final score to 49–7.

 For his performance which included two sacks, a tackle for loss and a forced fumble, Alabama linebacker Courtney Upshaw was named the game's Most Valuable Player.

+Statistics

 Game notes

 This was the first ever meeting between the two schools.
 Michigan State head coach Mark Dantonio was an assistant coach for Alabama head coach Nick Saban when Saban coached at State from 1995 to 1999.

 Somewhat ignominiously, Michigan State was forced into the unusual circumstance of punting on 4th and goal in the second quarter, due to a fumble that left the Spartans at the 38-yard line.